Wrapped Velas (WVLX) Price Hits $0.0220 on Top Exchanges

-Wrapped Velas (WVLX) traded flat against the dollar during the one day period ending at 9:00 AM ET on March 31st.
-Wrapped Velas has a market capitalization of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last 24 hours.
-One Wrapped Velas coin can now be purchased for $0.0220 or 0.00000079 BTC on exchanges.
+Wrapped Velas (WVLX) traded flat against the dollar during the one day period ending at 15:00 PM Eastern on April 1st.
+Wrapped Velas has a total market capitalization of $50.22 million and $88.45 worth of Wrapped Velas was traded on exchanges in the last day.
+One Wrapped Velas coin can now be purchased for about $0.0220 or 0.00000079 BTC on major cryptocurrency exchanges.
 During the last seven days, Wrapped Velas has traded flat against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.